cheap-glitch/vim.help/CONTRIBUTING.md

 What will change, depending on the help file being processed, is the definitions of the  "blocks" used by  the parser.
-This tells  the parser when  to open/close nodes, which nodes can  contain which, and how to process and  wrap the nodes to produce an HTML string:
+This tells  the parser when  to open/close nodes, which nodes can  contain which, and how to process and  wrap the nodes to produce an HTML string.
-  * for the user manual pages, cf. (`blocks/usr.js`)[https://github.com/cheap-glitch/vim.help/blob/master/src/blocks/usr.js]
+  * For the user manual pages, cf. [`blocks/usr.js`](https://github.com/cheap-glitch/vim.help/blob/master/src/blocks/usr.js)
-  * for the user manual ToC, cf. (`blocks/usr_toc.js`)[https://github.com/cheap-glitch/vim.help/blob/master/src/blocks/usr_toc.js]
+  * For the user manual ToC, cf. [`blocks/usr_toc.js`](https://github.com/cheap-glitch/vim.help/blob/master/src/blocks/usr_toc.js)

+### About blocks

-Every block is an object with at least four mandatory properties:
+Each block is an object with at least four mandatory properties:

  * `start`: a  function which will be  executed by the  parser to know if  a new block of  this type should  start at  the current line.
 It will be  passed a